Mandalay–Lashio Railway

-On the decent down to Mandalay there is a back and forth switch back.
+On the descent to Mandalay there is a back and forth switch back.

 History

-The Northern Shan Railway was originally built in order that British industrialists cold obtain access to southern China, via Kunming.
-The line is still not complete, and has not extended past the northern Shan city of Lashio.
-It did provide access to the ancient Chinese silver and lead mines at Bawdwin, which were a major source of wealth for future US President Herbert Hoover.
+The Northern Shan Railway was originally built so that British industrialists could obtain access to southern China, via Kunming.
+The line is still incomplete and has not extended past the northern Shan city of Lashio.
+It did provide access to the ancient Chinese silver and lead mines in Bawdwin, which were a major source of wealth for future US President Herbert Hoover.

-The Goteik viaduct, a trestle bridge which at the time of its construction, was the longest such span in the world was completed in 1900 in record time.
-At the time it was considered to be an engineering triumph.
+The Goteik viaduct, a trestle bridge which, at the time of its construction, was the longest such span in the world, was completed in 1900 in record time.
+At the time, it was considered to be an engineering triumph.